NUISANCEMC/ProSelecta/README.md

 // Returns an array of the number of final-state particles for each specified
 // PID.
-// - Passing ps::squeeze as the last parameter will return the total number
+// - Passing ps::flatten as the last parameter will return the total number
 //   of final-state particles of all specified PIDs
 // - Convenience overload for passing a single pid exists and returns an int
 //   rather than an std::array<int,1>.